instana/openapi/spec/descriptions/tagSyntheticSettings.md

           - **browser** The type of the browser: chrome or firefox, chrome by default.
           - **recordVideo** A boolean type, false by default.
           - **syntheticType** Its value is WebpageScript.
 It is required.
+      - **SSLCertificateConfiguration** has the following properties:
+          - **hostname** The hostname of the SSL enabled website.
+          - **port** The SSL port, set to 443 by default.
+          - **daysRemainingCheck** The number of days to use on the validation check.
+The test will fail when the certificate validity has less this number of days remaining until expiration.
 - **createdAt** The test created time, following RFC3339 standard.
 - **createdBy** The user identifier who created the test resource.
 - **customProperties** An object with name/value pairs to provide additional information of the Synthetic test.